LinThitHtwe/Cinema_Ticket_Booking_Spring_MVC/README.md

-### A team project in Spring MVC that I undertook as a beginner at the beginning of 2023.
+### A beginner's team project in Spring MVC that I worked on at the start of 2023.